 HB: I believe we put a photo of a Bobolink because they're so pretty.

-MF: I think that'll be helpful because Bobolink is kind of a funny looking bird.
-It's like wearing a wig almost, a blonde wig.
+MF: I think that’ll be helpful because Bobolink is kind of a funny looking bird.
+It looks like it’s wearing a blonde wig.

 HB: Yeah, I know.
-I've heard people refer to it as it looks like it's wearing a backwards tuxedo because it's like front is all black and then its back is like it's got a tuxedo on backwards.
+I’ve heard people refer to it as it looks like it’s wearing a backwards tuxedo because its front is all black, and then its back is like it’s got a tuxedo on backwards.
 It is a very distinct bird.
-And I think like we were saying earlier, once you see it, you're gonna start seeing it everywhere.
-Like once you know what you're looking at.
-So there's definitely an image and then text explaining more why.
-So that coming soon.
-Hopefully in the next two weeks.
+And, like we were saying earlier, once you know what you’re looking at, you’re gonna start seeing it everywhere.
+So there’s definitely an image and then text explaining more why on this sign.
+So that’s coming soon, hopefully in the next two weeks.

-MF: And do you know, how do you expect to measure the effect of these signs?
+MF: How do you expect to measure the effect of these signs?

-HB: Our staff and volunteers are out here pretty regularly, so I think we will be able to have sort of a not a scientific study, but more of an anecdotal.
-And I feel like it also provides an opportunity to point out the signs when we have public programs here as a reminder.
-It just provides an additional point of information for people that when they come back or, when [or] if they bring their dog back here, they'll just be like, oh, right, there's that sign that says, there's birds nesting here.
+HB: Our staff and volunteers are out here pretty regularly, so I think we will be able to have, sort of, not a scientific study, but more of anecdotal.
+And I feel like it also provides an opportunity to point out the signs when we have public programs here, as a reminder.
+It provides an additional point of information for people that when they bring their dog back here, they’ll just be like, oh, right, there’s that sign that says, there’s birds nesting here.

 MF: I love the idea.
-It also helps people to be like, okay, Bobolink is here, let's try to look.
-Not just about the “please don't do this” sort of message, but please try this, you might see it, because they live here.
+Not just “please don’t do this” sort of message, but please try this; you might see an interesting thing.

-Is there anything listeners can do to help your efforts on this concern of [off leash] dogs?
+Is there anything community members can do to help your efforts on this concern of off-leash dogs?

-HB: Yeah, I think the biggest thing we've been talking about is sharing and spreading the word about grassland birds.
-So talking about [and] learning more about the grassland nesting birds and the challenges that they face.
-Coming to our programs that we have, we've got a number of programs this summer coming up.
-And the Alan Devoe Bird Club has bird walks that they're hosting, going to those types of programs just to learn more.
+HB: Yeah, I think the biggest thing is sharing and spreading the word about grassland birds.
+Talking about and learning more about the grassland nesting birds and the challenges that they face.
+Coming to our programs that we have.
+And the Alan Devoe Bird Club hosts bird walks.
+Going to these programs, just to learn more.
 And I mentioned earlier some of the volunteers that we have.
-Volunteering with us is a great way to learn more about how we're managing the sites and becoming more active in helping to manage and get out on the trails and meet people.
+Volunteering with us is a great way to learn more about how we’re managing the sites and becoming more active in helping to manage and get out on the trails and meet people.

 MF: And you have more fun.